Los Angeles Destruction of Evidence Defense Lawyers

 - Evidence that is no longer needed for the investigation or prosecution of a criminal case,

-- Evidence whose retention is not required by law, or
+- Evidence with retention that is not required by law, or

-- Evidence whose retention is not necessary for an agency's recordkeeping needs, or the preservation of which does not serve any other public interest.
+- Evidence with retention that is not necessary for an agency's recordkeeping needs or the preservation of which does not serve any other public interest.

-What Prosecutors Must Prove To Convict Someone of Destroying Evidence
+How Do Prosecutors Prove to Convict Someone of Destroying Evidence?

-Types of Criminal Proceeding That May Be Subject To Destruction of Evidence Charges
+What Criminal Proceedings May Warrant Destruction of Evidence Charges

 The relevant evidence must be the subject of a court case, such as: